Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/pdp.md

 The PDP evaluates the Context Request based on standard XACML 3.0 behaviour.
 There is no specific Altinn behaviour.

-Policy Decision Point exposes a method that authorize request based on the following
+Policy Decision Point exposes a method that authorize the decision request.

-- ResourceId (instanceId, dataId or appId)
-- SubjectId (systemId, userId)
-- ReporteeId (in case of appId)
-- Action
+PDP uses the configured [context handler](contexthandler) to enrich the decision request with attributes about the subject, resource and environment.

 If instanceID or dataID is used as Resource ID PDP will use [Context Handler](ContextHandler) to identifiy the correct appId, the instance workflow state and the reporteId for the existing resource.